 Be it the result of a language barrier, differences in philosophy, differences in cultural norms (& expectations), or even cultural bias, a lack of diversity can lead to a communication breakdown with patients.
 And when patients cannot fully communicate or express their needs, dangerous mistakes can occur.

 Lack of healthcare diversity can lead to limited perspective when providing patients with medical care, psychological treatment, and social support.
 It can stunt innovation and creative thinking, but more importantly, it could impede critical observations surrounding a patient’s diagnosis, medical history, or other socio-economic factors that may affect their health and well-being.

 Lack of Role Models

 Mentorship plays a critical role in our medical system.
 Doctors, nurses, medical assistants, and administrative personnel will always need the support of a mentor to guide them in their respective professions.
 It’s important for healthcare workers to have role models they can look up to and emulate throughout their careers.
-A lack of diversity can make it difficult for minority healthcare workers to find mentors with whom they identify and learn from.
+A lack of diversity can make it difficult for minority healthcare workers to find mentors from whom they can identify and learn.
 In turn, this can thwart their professional growth and their ability to provide the best patient care.

 Lack of Future Diversity

 Albeit an obvious consequence, it is an important one to the future success of any healthcare organization.
 The less diverse your medical staff is today, the harder it will be to foster it within your team tomorrow.